SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 ### 2. Enabling Gainsight integration

-If you want to see [Gainsight](https://www.gainsight.com/product-experience/) powered user engagemnets (work in progress) in API Control Plane like bots, articles, feature introduction etc., you can start it with additional configuration set up in `ui/ui-config.gainsight.env` file.
-Please contact your Software AG API Control Plane BETA contact or ask us here for the proper confoguration values.
+If you want to see [Gainsight](https://www.gainsight.com/product-experience/) powered user engagements (work in progress) in API Control Plane like bots, articles, feature introduction etc., you can start it with additional configuration set up in `ui/ui-config.gainsight.env` file.
+Please contact your Software AG API Control Plane contact or ask us here for the proper configuration values.

-To start API Control Plane BETA with Gainsight enabled:
+To start API Control Plane with Gainsight enabled:

 - change to deployment/docker directory: